neondatabase/schema-diff-action/README.md

       ...
 ```

-While setting the permissions please consider any other action that your
+When setting permissions, make sure to account for all actions your workflow
-workflow may do so you don't miss any permission.
-For instance, if you
+performs to avoid missing any required permissions.
+For example, if your
-repository is private you also need to grant read or write access to your
+repository is private, you must also grant read or write access to the
 repository with `contents: write`.

-For the full list of permissions please refer
-to
+For a complete list of permissions, refer to the GitHub documentation on
 [Defining access for the GITHUB_TOKEN permissions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/controlling-permissions-for-github_token#defining-access-for-the-github_token-permissions).

 If your branch has more than one database or role, see the